 Program Director, Cadaver Memorial Service (2009)

-My top priority is spending time with my family: my husband Nate, baby Thomas, and dog Sadie.
+My top priority is spending time with my family: my husband, Nate; children, Thomas and Cassidy; and dog, Sadie.
 I also love cooking and baking, mountain biking, and snow skiing.